beyond-decentralized/AIRport/README.md

 leaving them only in the cloud backup.
 The applications however may request the user to load additional repositories from the cloud, for processing.

-## Autopilot deployment
+## Autopilot client for Apps

-AIRport providea "autopilot" deployments where CRUD code is pre-processed by "@airport/runway" at build time and resides on the AIRport server, not in the client-side library:
+AIRport provides "autopilot" client for Apps where CRUD code is pre-processed by "@airport/runway" at build time and resides on the AIRport server, not in the client-side library: